syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/153_stats_exporter/README.md

 };
 ```

->**NOTE:** A destination is not required for this to work; the `stats-exporter()` sources will respond to the scraper regardless of whether a destination is present in the log path.
+>**NOTE:** A destination is not required for this to work.
+The `stats-exporter()` sources will respond to the scraper regardless of whether a destination is present in the log path or not.
 {: .notice--info}